henry-bao/INFO443-Project-1/README.md

-This is the process flow diagram of this codebase, drawn in UML format.
+Figure 3 is a process flow diagram of this codebase, drawn in UML sequence diagram format.
+It shows the process flow for the following user actions: Opening Goal Husky, directing from landing page to main page, and adding a new goal through goal form.